 During my time at British Esports, I helped launch the website, including writing most of what’s on there, from advice to interviews and more.
 I’ve seen the team grow and been responsible for a lot of our output as head of content.

-I’ve helped shout about the British Esports Championships for schools and colleges, inspiring students to get involved, and have seen some great initiatives come out of the association including our Women in Esports campaign, a sports/esports crossover with West Ham United Foundation and lots more.
+I’ve helped shout about the British Esports Student Champs for schools and colleges, inspiring students to get involved, and have seen some great initiatives come out of the association including the Women in Esports campaign, a sports/esports crossover with West Ham United Foundation and lots more.

 Visit the British Esports Federation website here